MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

   > [!NOTE]
   >
-  > To be read properly by Bash, the CSV file needs a line continuation character at the end of the last data line.
+  > To be a proper Unix text file and be read by Bash, the CSV file needs a newline character at the end of the last data line.
 This results in a blank line at the end of the file.
 Your blank line does not need to say `[empty line]` as this text is only provided to show you that an empty line exists.
-PowerShell environments do not have this "empty line" requirement.
+PowerShell environments do not have this newline character requirement.

 * Upload your modified CSV file to your Azure Cloud Shell blog storage account.
 The easiest way to do this is to use the **Manage files** drop down on the Azure Cloud Shell main menu.
 For more information on Cloud Shell storage, see [Persist files in Azure Cloud Shell](/azure/cloud-shell/persisting-shell-storage).